 Fund management fees include, but are not limited to, fund operating expenses and investment management fees plus applicable sales tax, and the UBC FPP administration/operating fee.
 The UBC FPP administration/operating fee covers administrative and consulting costs, and is reviewed on a calendar basis.
-You can view your fee information by visiting mysunlife.ca/ubcfpp and selecting my financial centre > Accounts > Account fees.
+You can view your fee information by visiting mysunlife.ca/ubcfpp, then under Investments, select Manage plan > my plan> Plan overview > Account fees.

 Consolidation Options to Simplify Your Investing

 Consolidating your registered plans can help you save time and money.
 You will reduce the number of accounts to monitor and manage, and potentially reduce the amount of fees charged.
 The Transfer-In From Other Registered Plans page has details on transfer eligibility and instructions.